ageor/ageor/idler/README.md

 "Prestiege" - The ability to reset your progress for a permanent boost to profits is a core mechanic to idle games.

 Events - it is possible to add time limited events even in an offline game.
 A way to do it is to check the day of the week or month or any other easily attainable number for time and have a special "biome" during that time.
 This gives players a reason to keep playing past buying everything available in the base game.
 Rewards could be cosmetics or boots, but they should be rare and hard to mass.

+Localization - localization is implemented and functional, but only english is implemented.
+More languages can't hurt.

+Settings - With more languages and audio a settings menu will allow users to tweak volume and change locales.

+Rested rewards - upon returning to the game users can be awarded bonues for the time they've been away.
+This is usually where ads are implemented and gives incentives to players to take a break and avoid burnout.